City A.M.: Events

+City AM also hosts the Toast Awards, toasting hospitality in the City of London and the Dragon Awards, an ESG annual event.

 Ownership

 City AM Ltd was sold to THG plc by The Blue Bull Limited, NashCo Ltd and co-founders Lawson Muncaster and Jens Torpe in July 2023.
 In January 2025, THG plc demerged its technology and logistics arm, THG Ingenuity, into a privately owned, stand-alone business.

 Distribution

-The newspaper is published in print Tuesday to Thursday with a "digital edition" on Mondays and Fridays, and is distributed at more than 400 selected commuter hubs across London and the Home Counties, as well as over 500 offices throughout the City, Canary Wharf and other areas of high business concentration, with an average daily circulation of 67,090 copies as of January 2023.
-It is typically available from around 6 am at London commuter stations and is handed out at key points in the City, Canary Wharf and other central London locations.
+The newspaper is published in print Tuesday to Thursday with a "digital edition" on Mondays and Fridays, and is distributed at more than 400 commuter hubs across London and the Home Counties, as well as over 500 offices throughout the City, Canary Wharf and other areas of high business concentration, with an average daily circulation of 68,422 copies as of January 2026.

-There are now two principal free newspapers in London: Metro (which also distributes nationally), and City AM.
-City AM is aimed at private-sector workers, especially those in finance, professional and business services and corporations, and those who are interested in investing and personal finance.

 Website

 The newspaper announced a major digital expansion in March 2014 and appointed Metros head of digital content Martin Ashplant to be its digital and social media director.
 Chief executive Jens Torpe said at the time that he expected the website audience to grow to be bigger than the printed version.
 In October 2014, City AM reported that it had seen its website traffic grow almost three-fold in a year.
 In 2015, cityam.com became the first UK newspaper website to prevent users with ad blockers switched on from reading content.

-The website was relaunched under the editorship of Andy Silvester in 2021, alongside the relaunch of the newspaper after the pandemic.
-It achieved a series of record months for traffic after the relaunch.